Ann Southam: Music

-Southam's early works are lyrical atonal pieces written in a Romantic style, and lyricism remained an important element of her later electronic scores.
-She also worked with 12-tone techniques.
+Southam's early works are lyrical atonal pieces written in a Romantic style, and lyricism remained an important element of her later electronic work.
+She also worked with the twelve-tone technique.

 Southam has been described as having "composed with exacting technique, intent on coaxing warmth out of her machines and bringing electronic music into new spaces".

-Southam's passion for electronic music began in the 1960s, and she built a home studio with synthesizers, tape recorders, a mixer, and what she called a "minimum of sound equipment", including Electronic Music Studios synthesizers such as the AKS.
+Her passion for electronic music began in the 1960s, and she built a home studio with synthesizers, tape recorders, a mixer, and what she called a "minimum of sound equipment", including Electronic Music Studios synthesizers.

-In the 1970s, Southam purchased a house and installed a grand piano, beginning to compose purely acoustic pieces for the first time: first Rivers and then Glass Houses.
-She asked Christina Petrowska-Quilico to record the pieces, as a means of preserving them; by 1982, Petrowska-Quilico had begun to perform the pieces live on her tours.
+In the 1970s, Southam purchased a house and installed a grand piano, where she began to compose purely acoustic pieces for the first time: first Rivers and then Glass Houses.
+She asked Christina Petrowska-Quilico to record the pieces; by 1982, Petrowska-Quilico had begun to perform the pieces live.

-In the 1980s, Southam began developing an interest in music by American minimalists Terry Riley and Steve Reich.
+In the 1980s, Southam began developing an interest in American minimalists Terry Riley and Steve Reich.
 Her composition Glass Houses (1981) is constructed from short tonal units that combine and re-combine, creating an overall sense of lyricism.

-In the 1990s, Southam largely abandoned the electroacoustic compositional style and began creating instrumental works such as Song of the Varied Thrush (1991) for string quartet; Webster's Spin (1993) for string orchestra, and Full Circles (1996, rev. 2005).
+In the 1990s, Southam largely abandoned electronic music and began creating instrumental works such as Song of the Varied Thrush (1991) for string quartet; Webster's Spin (1993) for string orchestra, and Full Circles (1996, rev. 2005).

-Of her work and interest in incorporating feminism, Southam has said:
+Of her work and interest in incorporating feminism, Southam said:

 I was looking for a way of writing music that would have a feminist aesthetic, because what was thought of as feminist music back in those days was usually vocal music, and it would be the words that would give the feminist meaning.
 I wanted something where the very workings of the music would reflect a feminist aesthetic.

 Southam found that minimalist, iterative compositions reminded her of "women's work" – repetitive, monotonous tasks such as knitting and cleaning that nevertheless sustain life.

-Southam's favorite quotes about herself were "staggeringly boring" (from the Montreal Gazette), and "a rather shadowy presence on the new-music scene" (from The Globe And Mail).
+Southam's favorite quotes about herself were "staggeringly boring" (from the Montreal Gazette), and "a rather shadowy presence on the new-music scene" (from The Globe and Mail).

 Collaborations

-Ann Southam worked for over thirty years with Christina Petrowska-Quilico on Rivers (2005), Pond Life (2008), and Glass Houses, which was revised by Southam in 2009 and by Petrowska-Quilico in 2010.
+Ann Southam worked for over thirty years with pianist Christina Petrowska-Quilico on Rivers (2005), Pond Life (2008), and Glass Houses, which was revised by Southam in 2009 and by Petrowska-Quilico in 2010.
 These resulted in 6 CDs.
 Petrowska-Quilico also toured Rivers with the Toronto Dance Theatre in Toronto at the Premiere Dance Theatre, Harbourfront; in Ottawa at the National Arts Centre; in Halifax; in St. John (New Brunswick) and St. John's, Newfoundland, and other cities.

-Southam was first introduced to Eve Egoyan in 1998, when David Jaeger of the Canadian Electronic Ensemble suggested Egoyan play on a new recording he was producing.
-Southam worked on several collaborative projects with Eve Egoyan throughout the late '90s and early 2000s including: Qualities of Consonance (1998), Figures (2001), In Retrospect (2004), and Simple Lines of Enquiry (2008).
+Southam was first introduced to pianist Eve Egoyan in 1998, when David Jaeger of the Canadian Electronic Ensemble suggested Egoyan play on a new recording he was producing.
+Southam worked on several collaborative projects with Egoyan throughout the 1990s and 2000s, including Qualities of Consonance (1998), Figures (2001), In Retrospect (2004), and Simple Lines of Enquiry (2008).